icculus/fte/README.txt

 The original README is below, but this fork diverged from the original decades ago.
 Don't send Marko bug reports for this fork.

+I have fixed a few things, updated it for modern compilers, changed a few things to my liking, and added SDL and OpenGL builds, which will work on most things without having to write _more_ platform-specific code.
+In modern times, I use the SDL build exclusively.

+People often ask me why I use this as my primary development tool, and it's because I found FTE at a time in my life when I was hopping between MS-DOS, OS/2 and Linux, and my primary development tool was DOS EDIT, and QuickBASIC's text editor.

+FTE offered more power than that--undo, syntax highlighting, etc--but with roughly the same keybindings as DOS EDIT and ports to all the platforms I was using, so I switched.

+Now I have so much muscle memory for it, I just love using it, warts and limitations and all.
+Being a million years old, it's resource usage is wildly low.

+There are better, more powerful, and also-portable tools, so I don't recommend FTE to newcomers, but since I use it, I maintain a fork because no one else will, and it's good to own your tools.

 --ryan.